 Photosensitivity manifested by an exaggerated sunburn reaction has been observed in some individuals taking tetracyclines.
 Patients apt to be exposed to direct sunlight or ultraviolet light should be advised that this reaction can occur with tetracycline drugs, and treatment should be discontinued at the first evidence of skin erythema.
 This reaction has been reported with use of minocycline.

 Patients who experience central nervous system symptoms should be cautioned about driving vehicles or using hazardous machinery while on minocycline therapy (see WARNINGS).

 Patients should be counseled that antibacterial drugs including minocycline hydrochloride capsules should only be used to treat bacterial infections.
 They do not treat viral infections (e.g., the common cold).
-When minocycline hydrochloride tablets are prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
+When minocycline hydrochloride capsules are prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
 Skipping doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by minocycline hydrochloride capsules or other antibacterial drugs in the future.

 Drug/Laboratory Test Interactions

 False elevations of urinary catecholamine levels may occur due to interference with the fluorescence test.